Moon Reseacher and Hero of Mexican Media

 What advice could you give to international students who are just starting their way?

-I advise them to apply at MAI because it is a good opportunity to study in the well-known aerospace university and receive good education.
+I advise them to apply to MAI because it is a good opportunity to study in the well-known aerospace university and receive good education.
 MAI offers students highly qualified professors and well equipped laboratories.
 Students must be brave, learn Russian culture before arrival.
 At the first view Russians are cold people, but when you know them better, they appear to be very sensible and helpful.
 So do not be afraid to build your own educational way to a successful future.